Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Maximum Lifetime

 A Transparency Log operator MAY define a maximum lifetime for log entries.
-This maximum lifetime MUST be greater than zero seconds.
-Log entries which have exceeded their maximum lifetime will simply be skipped in searches, instead of needing to produce a binary ladder.
-This allows the Transparency Log to prune data which is sufficiently old, and is explained in more detail in TODO.
+If defined, it MUST be greater than zero seconds.
 Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the most recent log entry from the timestamp of the log entry in question.

-If this is the case, the binary search immediately proceeds to the log entry's right child in the implicit binary search tree.
+A user executing a search may arrive at a log entry which is past its maximum lifetime by either of two ways.
+The user may have inspected a log entry which is **not** expired and decided to recurse to the log entry's left child, which is expired.
+Alternatively, the root log entry may be expired, in which case the user would've started their search at the expired root log entry.

+When a user's search proceeds from a log entry which is not expired to a log entry which is expired, the user is provided with a binary ladder from the expired log entry as usual.
+If the user's search would recurse further into the expired portion of the tree (to the log entry's left child), the search is aborted.
+If the user's search would recurse away from the expired portion of the tree (to the log entry's right child), the user continues as normal.

+When the root and potentially multiple frontier log entries are expired, the user skips to the furthest-right expired frontier log entry without receiving binary ladders from any of its parent log entries.
+Similar to the previous case, the user is provided with a binary ladder from this log entry.
+If the user determines that its search would recurse to the left (further into the expired portion of the tree), it aborts; to the right (into the unexpired portion of the tree), it continues.

+This allows the Transparency Log to prune data which is sufficiently old, as only a small amount of the log tree and prefix tree outside of the maximum lifetime need to be retained.
+In particular, only a logarithmic number of log entries that have passed their maximum lifetime will still be needed by users;
+the rest can be discarded.
+Pruning is explained in more detail in TODO.

 ## Full Algorithm